 The firm primarily seeks growth while protecting capital.
 It's an active manager and will make tactical adjustments when economic conditions call for them.
 It formally reviews portfolios at least semi-annually, but checks asset allocations more frequently, particularly during volatile times.
 Using fundamental, technical and cyclical methods of analysis, the firm generally selects large-cap companies for equity investments and mutual funds containing investment-grade securities for fixed-income investments.

 When it comes to annuities, the firm’s preference is for fixed index ones.

 Fees Under Kelly Financial Services

 Like most investment advisors, Kelly Financial collects management fees based on a percentage of the client’s assets under management (AUM).
-The percentage is negotiable, but will not exceed an annual rate of 1.5% (or 0.375% quarterly).
-As noted earlier, there is a minimum annual fee of $500 per year (or $125 per quarter).
+The percentage is negotiable, but will not exceed an annual rate of 1.5%, or 0.375% quarterly.
+As noted earlier, there is a minimum annual fee of $500 per year, which works out to $125 per quarter.

 What to Watch Out For

 Kelly Financial has no legal or regulatory disclosures listed on its SEC-filed Form ADV.